regenrek/oplink/packages/cli/README.md

 - _If you update your config, you must refresh the MCP tool_
 - _If refreshing doesn't work, make sure your config is valid YAML_
 - _If you're still having issues, then try removing & renaming the MCP tool in your client_
-- _If no config or preset is provided, it will default to using the `thinking` preset._
+- _If no config is provided, the server will start without user workflows._
 - _If you're still not able to get this working, open an issue ticket_

 ## Custom Workflow Configs

 Create a `.workflows` or `.mcp-workflows` directory in your project and add YAML configuration files with any name (must end with `.yaml` or `.yml`).
-These configurations will also override the preset defaults if named the same as a preset tool.

 ### Example Configuration Files